kerberos-io/documentation/content/hub/first-things-first/index.md

 By using a web browser you can navigate to Kerberos Hub, and review all the recordings made by the Kerberos Agents, the corresponding livestreams and more.

-{{< figure src="architecture.svg" alt="Kerberos Hub is composed out of different microservices." caption="Kerberos Hub is composed out of different microservices." class="stretch">}}
+{{< figure src="hub-architecture.svg" alt="Kerberos Hub is composed out of different microservices." caption="Kerberos Hub is composed out of different microservices." class="stretch">}}

 ## Saas or self-hosted

-Kerberos Hub is part of the Kerberos Enterprise Suite, and is made available as a SAAS solution for hobbyists (small scale deployments), and self-hosted for enterprise (large scale deployments).
+Kerberos Hub is part of the Kerberos Enterprise Suite, and is made available as a SAAS solution for hobbyists (small scale deployments), and self-hosted for enterprises (large scale deployments).

 ### Software as a service (Saas)